 Check the price with the concierge and confirm this with your driver before you leave the hotel.
 We really wouldn’t recommend any other way.
 Remember you have your cruise packing and luggage with you, so the quickest and easiest route from A to B makes sense.

 A private car costs around 50 euros to take you from Ravenna center to the port.
-Book in advance before you leave home with a trusted supplier such as Viator or local transfer service such as Scaioli.
+Book before you leave home.
+You can search and book the option that suits you best before by comparing prices with a trusted supplier such as Omio or a local transfer service such as Scaioli.

-Each Sunday morning, a shuttle bus runs from the center of Ravenna to port Corsini.
+In addition, between 14th May to 22nd October, each Sunday mornin, a shuttle bus runs from the center of Ravenna to port Corsini.
 For departure times and booking information, see Ravenna’s tourism website.
 The journey time is about 30 minutes and costs 15 euros per person.